plumvillage/newsletter/src/2024/en/articles/sr-tam-muoi--the-profound-silence-of-dharma-mountain.md

 author: Sister Chân Trăng Tam Muội
 ---

-<div class="editors-preface"><p>{% image "article2024/sr-tam-muoi/Sr Tam Muoi_e.jpg" %}Sr. Tam Muoi helped organise a 7-day silent retreat at Dharma Mountain, a small mindfulness practice center located in the Cevennes mountains in the south-east of France.
+<div class="editors-preface"><p>{% image "article2024/sr-tam-muoi/Sr Tam Muoi_e.jpg" %}Sister Tam Muoi helped organise a 7-day silent retreat at Dharma Mountain, a small mindfulness practice center located in the Cevennes mountains in the south-east of France.
 The following are excerpts from her journal.</p></div>

 ## Sunday

 The first day of silence.
 At first, I was too busy to notice.
 Offering the first and only dharma talk, facilitating a sharing circle, organizing the texts for the meditations, my “busyness” continued.
 Even so, while sitting in meditation this morning, when a deep silence filled our spectacular meditation hall (a yurt perched high on the rocks), as I watched the clouds playing hide and seek in the valleys below, there was a letting go and tears fell.
-Tears of gratitude that this wonderful practice center exists, Dharma Mountain, hidden high in the wild mountains of the Cevennes, aswell as gratitude for the support of so many who have enabled this retreat to happen.
+Tears of gratitude that this wonderful practice center exists, Dharma Mountain, hidden high in the wild mountains of the Cevennes, as well as gratitude for the support of so many who have enabled this retreat to happen.

-Throughout my monastic life I have kept this dream warm of one day facilitating a silent retreat that would be as nourishing for the monastics as for the retreatants.
+Throughout my monastic life, I have kept this dream warm of one day facilitating a silent retreat that would be as nourishing for the monastics as for the retreatants.
 It felt risky because we do not offer silent retreats at Plum Village.
 I felt I would be venturing off the beaten track.
 However, my monastic sisters encouraged me and showed their trust.
-Sr. Dao Nghiem and Sr. Hien Duc were motivated to help organize and to support in addition to the 27 French retreatants who signed up with enthusiasm to invite more silence into their lives.
+Sister Dao Nghiem and Sister Hien Duc were motivated to help organize and to support in addition to the 27 French retreatants who signed up with enthusiasm to invite more silence into their lives.

 Time to do nothing, to be.
 To slow down.
 To put away the phone.